-In May 2012, the Investment Approvals Committee approved £1,190 million as the cost of the D&M phase.
-This includes £14 million which was subsequently advanced into the Assessment Phase in order to continue the programme whilst contract negotiations were finalised and has been accounted for as a cost to the Assessment Phase.
+In May 2012, the Investment Approvals Committee approved £1190 million as the cost of the D&M phase.
+This includes £14 million which was subsequently advanced into the Assessment Phase in order to continue the programme whilst contact negotiations were finalised and has been accounted for as a cost to the Assessment Phase.